riganti/dotvvm-docs/Pages/concepts/dothtml-markup/server-side-styles.md

-# Server-side Styles
+# Server-side styles

-**DotVVM** supports Server-side styles which enable changing the style or attributes of specified controls across the whole application.
+Server-side styles lets you set properties or attributes of particular controls across the entire application.

 To use them you can register a `Style` in the `StyleRepository` which is a property of `DotvvmConfiguration`.
 You have to specify the type of the control which has to derive from `DotvvmBindableObject` or use a parameter with tag name of HTML element: